Workshop06 Experiments

 Three things to understand:

-• runName is what groups every per-item trace into one row in the Langfuse Runs view.
+• runName groups every per-item trace into one row in the Langfuse Runs view.
 Pick a name that changes per run (we include the timestamp) so two runs don't collide.

 Langfuse ships a Correctness LLM-as-a-judge template that compares an actual answer to an ideal answer and returns a score.
-We wire it up against the experiment runs so every item gets both a deterministic keyword score and a model-judged correctness score.
+We wire it up against the dataset runs so every item gets both the local deterministic score and a model-judged correctness score that shows up in the run comparison view.

-Fresh project check: Correctness is an LLM-as-a-judge evaluator too.
-If Langfuse says No default model set, configure Project Settings โ†’ LLM Connections with your OpenAI key, then return to Evaluators โ†’ Set up evaluator and save a default evaluator model such as openai / gpt-4.1.
+Fresh project check: Correctness is an LLM-as-a-judge evaluator.
+If you did not configure the default evaluator model in session 4, do it now: open Project Settings → LLM Connections, add your OpenAI key, then return to Evaluators → Set up evaluator and save a default evaluator model such as openai / gpt-4.1.
 Keep the API key in the Langfuse secret field only; do not paste it into workshop transcripts or shared notes.

 2. Target the runs from this dataset: